Waste and recycling questions

 All rubbish must inside your rubbish bin in tied carrier bags or sacks with the lid fully shut.
 No side waste will be collected.

 To fit all your rubbish within the bin provided, reduce, reuse and recycle as much waste as possible and take advantage of all the recycling services available you.

 Households with five or more permanent residents can apply for a larger 240 litre bin, if you need the extra capacity.

 Smaller households who also regularly have additional rubbish can apply for a larger bin.
 After receiving your application, we will contact you to discuss your individual circumstances.
-Alternatively, you can take the extra rubbish to the Household Waste Recycling Site at Metcalf Way.
+Alternatively, you can take the extra rubbish to the Recycling centre at Metcalf Way.